Best Restaurants With Entertainment in London

 Inamo

 Inamo is a visually stimulating restaurant with Soho, Camden, and Covent Garden units.
 They specialized in Chinese, Thai, Japanese, and Korean cuisine and were voted the best brunch in Central London by the renowned TimeOut publication in the LoveLondon awards.
 The entertainment in this establishment comes with interactive technology to create projections over the customers’ tables.
-While waiting for your meal, you can play games, draw and color graffiti-style images, customize the table surface with your art, or even watch the chef preparing meals through a live camera feed.
-You can also order your meals on this projection system, designed by chef Stefan Markov.
+While waiting for your meal, you can play games, draw and colour graffiti-style images, customize the table surface with your art, or even watch the chef preparing meals through a live camera feed.
+You can also order meals on this projection system, designed by chef Stefan Markov.

-Here, the food is a pan-Asian mixture, where flavors from different Asian cuisines combine to create something new.
+Here, the food is a pan-Asian mixture, where flavours from different Asian cuisines combine to create something new.
 The house sushi and sashimi are famous, especially their Dragon rolls.
 The Asian tapas include Yuzu Pork Belly or Chilli and Honey Tiger Prawns, a spicy dish with some lemon on the side to squeeze over it.
 There are also plenty of vegetarian dishes like the Bang Bang Cauliflower, toasted with sweet and spicy sauces.
 The Shishito Peppers with olive oil and sea salt drizzle are also popular.
 The interior design of all three venues highlights the caricaturesque image of Asia.
 It has thin wood and marble walls, a beige undertone, and dim lighting.

 Quaglino

 Quaglino is a restaurant and bar that offers live music seven days a week.
 Not bad for restaurants with entertainment in London.
-Here there is a different performance every day of the week, and you can check the schedule to see which one you’d like to see.
+Here, there is a different performance every day of the week, and you can check the schedule to see which one you’d like to see.
 Themed nights with Cuban music and individual performances with renowned artists are part of the schedule.
 The restaurant resembles a fancy cruise dining room.
-It has a stage in the front where people can gather around and dance.
+It has a stage in the front where people can gather and dance.
 A large and extravagant staircase and an island bar in the middle are also included.
 Picture Titanic, minus the sinking boat part.

 For parties with up to eight guests, there is a sample menu where you can try whisky and maple salmon with pickled sour apple and cucumber.
 Maybe go for the duck liver parfait with clementine and candied walnuts.
-Main dishes include pork belly with carrots, garlic, onions, or even a pan-fried stone bass with artichokes and clams.
-Saturday brunch is also a popular option here, where the live music pairs well with buttermilk pancakes and Jersey oysters.
+The main dishes include pork belly with carrots, garlic, onions, or even a pan-fried stone bass with artichokes and clams.
+Saturday brunch is also popular here, where the live music pairs well with buttermilk pancakes and Jersey oysters.
 The caviar comes with classic condiments, and the grill portion of the menu offers different dry-aged cuts of meat.
-The preparation and presentation of dishes are careful and intriguing, and the flavor is just as you would have imagined — but better.
+The preparation and presentation of dishes are careful and intriguing, and the flavour is just as you would have imagined — but better.

 Blues Kitchen

 The Blues Kitchen has Brixton, Camden, Manchester, and Shoreditch units, all offering the same exceptional service and unique experience.
 It is a BBQ restaurant with live music and an extravagant bar.
-Here you can enjoy brunch, lunch, and dinner while listening to incredible R&B performances from different artists from all over Britain.
+Here, you can enjoy brunch, lunch, and dinner while listening to incredible R&B performances from different artists all over Britain.
 Check the show schedule on their website to see which day you’d like to visit.
-Beer, bourbon, and live blues are a constant show, soul music brings talented artists, and back porch blues concerts come with £5 cocktails.
+Beer, bourbon, and live blues are a constant show; soul music brings talented artists, and back porch blues concerts come with £5 cocktails.

-The weekend brunch menu has some of the classic brunch foods like pancakes, salmon and eggs, and huevos rancheros.
+The weekend brunch menu has some classic brunch foods like pancakes, salmon and eggs, and huevos rancheros.
 But they also offer house specials like buffalo cauliflower and cheeseburger spring rolls.
 The dinner menu has different burgers, all with succulent patties and unique condiments.
 The BBQ options include pork ribs and rib-eye steak.
 Shrimp tacos and buttermilk fried chicken are also part of the deal.
 The cocktails at the bar are a healthy mix of classics and house originals, with many whisky options for you to pick from.

 Bunga Bunga

 When it comes to restaurants with entertainment in London, Bunga Bunga does it perfectly.
 The venue mixes Italian pizza with live music and karaoke.
 It creates a fusion experience of food and performance never seen before.
-At their Battersea unit, you can enjoy pizza feasting menus, pizza-making classes, and karaoke nights.
+At their Battersea unit, you can enjoy pizza-feasting menus, pizza-making classes, and karaoke nights.
 They have over 1000 songs to pick from and a professional stage and sound system.
 You’ll find live entertainment at the Covent Garden unit.
 Circus acts and games brought to you by Bunga hosts are part of the experience — a truly immersive dining experience.
 After dinner, see the stage turn into a dance floor and stay until 3 AM at the house after-party, listening to DJs play their sets.
 On both, be prepared for pink Prosecco weekend brunches with a lot of music.

 You can delight in breakfast-style pizzas and focaccias, the Tuscan Farmer’s breakfast, and the Roman sausage party for brunch.
 The dinner menu includes appetizers like garlic bread and wild mushroom, and truffle arancini.
 Salads are also available, and the pizza menu is extensive and filled with creative options like the Green Goddess and Julius Cheeser.
-Cocktails come in original glasses and impeccable presentation and flavor.
+Cocktails come in original glasses and have impeccable presentation and flavour.

 Aeronaut